Eoljjang/Odin_Project/MiniProjects/KL_ProfWebsite/README.md

 * Content focused in center of screen.
 * Text is larger, easier to read, and easier to focus on.
 Important text "jumps out" more.
 * Profile picture is centered on the screen.
+* Contact information underneath pfp as icons.
+Clicking on them copies the relevant information with snackbar animation.

 Functional Changes:
 * All elements converted from in-line block to flexbox (allows for re-sizing & more device support).